 5. Remove the egg with a slotted spoon and place it onto kitchen roll.

 6. Season with a pinch of salt and pepper.

 Poached egg on toast with asparagus parcels.
 These little elegant toasts include all of the brunch elements of your dreams, and they're super easy to make too!
 Simply wrap four asparagus tips together with a slice of prosciutto around the middle.
 If you don't have prosciutto, streaky bacon works well too.
 Bake for around 10 mins or until the asparagus is tender and the prosciutto is crisp.
 Then use your new-honed egg skills to prep your poachies and serve on toasted ciabatta.

 Everybody's preference is different when it comes to how they like their boiled eggs.
 From runny to hard-boiled and everything inbetween, here's how to get the perfect egg for you.

 How to cook:

-1. Let your egg come to room temperature before you plunge it straight into the hot water.
+1. Let your egg come to room temperature.

-Soft boiled eggs make a wonderful combination with asparagus, samphire and Parmesan cheese.
-There's saltiness from the samphire, a crisp texture from the asparagus and a runny egg helps make a delicious dipping sauce.
-You could also try making your own Scotch eggs, with our masterclass recipe.
-They come with a crisp coating, slightly runny yolk and spicy black pudding for a bit of a twist.
-They really are something special.
+Soft boiled eggs may be a breakfast classic, but try boiling up a batch to serve with asparagus, samphire and Parmesan cheese as a lunch or light supper.
+Salty samphire, crisp asparagus and rich Parmesan come together beautifully in the runny yolk - the perfect dipping sauce for all that green veg.
+You could also try making your own Scotch eggs using our masterclass recipe.
+They come with a crisp coating, slightly runny yolk and spicy black pudding stuffing that adds a kick.

 How to fry an egg